 Children who attend high-quality pre-k are more likely to succeed in school, go on to stable jobs and earn more as adults—all of which are linked to better health and stronger communities.

-Dallas receives a bronze in high-quality, universal pre-k.
+Dallas receives a gold in high-quality, accessible pre-k.

 Meets 8 out 10 quality benchmarks for a Pre-K program (For detailed breakdown, please see the Data Deep Dive section below)

 Over 30% of children enrolled in Pre-K programs